sensei-zenabi/CRT/README.md

 ### Transparency

 The window is composited with your desktop.
 Control how much of the desktop shows through with `--opacity` (range 0.0–1.0).
-The default `0.8` keeps the shaders visible while still revealing background content.
+The default `0.8` keeps the shaders visible while still revealing background content and the app also injects a `WindowOpacity` uniform into every shader so you can scale the final alpha yourself if desired.
+On X11, the app disables compositor bypass (`SDL_HINT_VIDEO_X11_NET_WM_BYPASS_COMPOSITOR=0`) to make sure the desktop blends with your shader output.